Why Alpha-gal Reactions Are Delayed (and How Long They Last)

 Alpha-gal sensitivity begins with a tick bite, most commonly from the lone star tick.

-This is why prevention of future tick bites is a critical part of management.
+Prevention of tick bites remains a key part of management.

 Dr. Daniel Cameron, MD, MPH